VIBES

 Aims:

-To (i) define a VOC panel in breath and skin which distinguishes between epileptic and non-epileptic seizures; and (ii) identify VOCs in breath and skin whose concentrations change prior to seizure onset.
+1. Define a VOC panel in breath and skin which distinguishes between epileptic and non-epileptic seizures.

 Methods: